-There are a total of 8 UNESCO World Heritage Sites in Indonesia.
+There is a total of 8 UNESCO World Heritage Sites in Indonesia.
 Four of these sites are natural, while the remaining four are cultural sites.

 Indonesia UNESCO Sites